If You’re Always Stressed And Tired, Start Here

 • Ask your friends and family: who in your life is already meditating or doing some sort of mindfulness practice?
 What do they recommend?
 What programs or apps do they use?
 We are more likely to try something out when it’s recommended by someone we know and trust.

 • Apps: we live in a time with so many free resources at our fingertips.
 I use Insight Timer for daily guided meditations, but there is also Calm, HeadSpace and Meditopia.
-Again, ask your friends what they use
+Again, ask your friends what they use.

 Many of the apps have a free version so try that out first.
-Try searching for something like “morning meditation” or “meditation for calm”
+Try searching for something like “morning meditation” or “meditation for calm” or “5 minutes of Yoga breathing.”

 • Wherever You Go, There You Are by Jon Kabat-Zinn